Time-ordered data simulation and map-making for the PIXIE Fourier transform spectrometer

 \paragraph{Single barrel mode} In single barrel mode only one barrel is exposed to the sky; the other one observes a static calibrator object.
 The light entering the two barrels is therefore uncorrelated, and all the cross-terms disappear.

 \paragraph{Double barrel mode} In double barrel mode the two barrels are both coaligned and exposed to the sky, so they observe the same wavefront entering.
-As PIXIE's angular resolution is not infinite it is sensitive to wavefronts that are off-axis by a few degrees.
-Light arriving from direction $\hat n$ will hit Barrel B a time $\tau = \hat n \cdot \vec b / c$ before barrel A, where $\vec b$ is the distance vector from barrel A to barrel B, and $c$ is the speed of light (see~\citet[appendix]{pixie-systematics}).
+As PIXIE's angular resolution is not infinite it is sensitive to wavefronts that are off-axis by a few degrees, causing the two barrels to act as a 2-element spatial interferometer.
+Light arriving from a single direction $\hat n$ will hit Barrel B a time $\tau = \hat n \cdot \vec b / c$ before barrel A, where $\vec b$ is the distance vector from barrel A to barrel B, and $c$ is the speed of light (see~\citet[appendix]{pixie-systematics}).
 So in this case $\vec \J^B = \gamma \vec\J^A$ with $\gamma = e^{-i\omega\tau}$.

+The total signal will be the contribution from all directions integrated over the barrel beam.
+The cross terms (those proportional to $\sin(\omega\Delta t)$ are antisymmetric with respect to the baseline $\vec b$ separating the two barrels, making it cancel to first order when integrated over the symmetric beam.
+Furthermore, the $\sin(\omega \Delta t)$ dependence of any residual is anti-symmetric with respect to the mirror stroke, forcing these terms into the (unphysical) imaginary part of the frequency maps.
+This imaginary part contains none of the real signal and would usually be discarded, but can be inspected as a test for systematic errors.

 If the barrels are not perfectly collimated, or if they have asymmetric sidelobes or different beam size, then the situation will be more complicated, as only part of the radiation that enters the barrels will be correlated.